Here is an introduction to themes we have been exploring on Sunday mornings

 BACK TO THE BEGINNING

-What are the most important things in my faith?
+What are the most important things in my life?
 If everything but the essentials was removed, what are these?

 What if you had to start all over again?
 What would you need, if you had to go back to the beginning?